UK government support

 To apply for the Coronavirus/COVID-19 £10k small business grant, or the £25k hospitality, leisure and retails grants.
 Please visit the relevant local authority portals which are now up and running:

 3. Coronavirus Job Retention Scheme (CJRS)

 Government grants will cover 80% of the salary of retained workers, up to a total of £2,500 a month.
-The scheme, open to any employer in the country, will cover the cost of wages backdated to March 1st.
-This scheme is now open for claim submissions and will remain open until the end of October although the rules will begin to change from 1 July.
+The scheme, open to any employer in the country, will cover the cost of wages backdated to 1 March.
+This scheme is open for claim submissions and will remain open until the end of October although the rules will begin to change from 1 July.

 4. Statutory Sick Pay (SSP)